-EU: UK needs ambitious Brexit trade deal, not WTO terms
+EU official rejects Johnson’s idea of loose UK trade deal

-BRUSSELS (AP) — The European Union will only offer Britain unique access to its vast single market if the U.K. agrees to stick to the bloc’s standards, EU Commission President Ursula von der Leyen said Tuesday, dismissing British Prime Minister Boris Johnson’s idea of brokering a loose trade deal with the bloc.
+BRUSSELS (AP) — The European Union will only offer Britain unique access to its vast single market if the U.K. agrees to stick to the bloc’s standards, European Commission President Ursula von der Leyen said Tuesday, dismissing British Prime Minister Boris Johnson’s idea of brokering a loose trade deal with the EU.

-Von der Leyen said she was surprised that Johnson even raised the possibility of negotiating an Australia-style free trade deal, including quotas and tariffs with the EU, if he can’t reach a comprehensive agreement.
+Von der Leyen said she was surprised that Johnson even raised the possibility of negotiating Australia-style trade arrangements, including quotas and tariffs, if the EU and Britain can’t reach a comprehensive agreement.
 She criticized Johnson’s plan Tuesday in front of a small audience at the European Parliament in Strasbourg, France.

 “Australia is a strong and like-minded partner, but the European Union does not have a trade agreement with Australia,” said von der Leyen, the head of the bloc’s powerful executive arm.
 “We are currently trading on World Trade Organization terms.”